kiznit/kiznix/boot/efi/README.md

 -------------------------------------------------------------------------------

 According to the UEFI specification, memory types with value 0x80000000 and above are reserved to the application.
-Using a memoty type in that range will make the next call to GetMemoryMap() hang some computers.
+Using a memory type in that range will make the next call to GetMemoryMap() hang some computers.
 This is happening on my main development machine (Hero Hero Maximus VI, firmware build 1603 2014/09/19).